What Is the Difference In Penalties For Careless Driving Causing Death or Injury Versus Careless Driving Without a Death or Injury?

 The Common Careless Driving Offence Involves a Fine Ranging From $400 and $2,000 and Risk of Six Months In Jail As Well As a License Suspension For Up to Two (2) Years.
 The Careless Driving Causing Death or Injury Offence Involves a Fine Ranging From $2,000 and $50,000 and Risk of Two Years In Jail As Well As a License Suspension For Up to Five (5) Years.

-Know the Difference In Penalties Between a Careless Driving Ticket and a Careless Driving Causing Death or Injury Charge!
+Understanding the Differences Between Careless Driving and Careless Driving Causing Death or Injury Are Significant

 What Is the Difference In How Careless Driving Cases Are Treated In Law?